top of page

 Section 5: “The Boondock Saints” – Morality and Mental Anchors

-In The Boondock Saints, the McManus brothers are driven by a powerful internal moral compass.
-In the chaos around them, they rely on their own sense of right and wrong to guide their decisions.
 Survival in the wilderness, while not usually as action-packed, requires a similar internal grounding.
 When faced with fatigue, discomfort, fear, or uncertainty, having strong personal values and mental anchors can keep you focused and resilient.
-In the woods, your code—whether it's integrity, faith, or sheer determination—might be the difference between giving up and pressing on.
+Your code—whether it's integrity, faith, or sheer determination—might be the difference between giving up and pressing on.
 Veritas.
 Aequitas.
 Survival.

 Section 6: “The Walking Dead” and Group Dynamics

-Zombies are not a wilderness threat (yet), but the group dynamics portrayed in The Walking Dead offer valuable insights.
+Zombies may not be a wilderness threat (yet), but the group dynamics portrayed in The Walking Dead offer valuable insights.
 Your fellow survivors can either be your greatest allies or your worst enemies.
-Navigating the wild requires effective communication, teamwork, and the ability to manage conflict and emotions.
-In the wilderness, a strong support system can make all the difference.

 Comments